 - Test your survey.
 You can do this by pressing or by using the option “Testlink” on the distribution page.
 You can read more about testing your survey here.

 - Go on to Distribution to initiate the publication of your survey.
 You can read more about Distribution here.

-- Select your desired distribution channel in the left hand menu.
+- Select your desired distribution channel in the menu on the left-hand side of the window.
 You can read more about how to create the different channels here.